microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenges/Challenge3/README.md

 ![Current SSIS Workflow](../../../images/SSISFlow.png)

-<b>Below is a summary of each of the tasks in the existing SSIS package.
-Note that we will be able to re-use the existing scripts for all of these tasks except for step 6.</b>
+**Below is a summary of each of the tasks in the existing SSIS package.
+Note that we will be able to re-use the existing scripts for all of these tasks except for step 6.**

 1. The first step of the pipeline is to retrieve the “ETL Cutoff Date”.
 This date can be found in the [Integration].[Load_Control] in Azure Synapse SQL Pool that should have been created as part of challenge 1 (This step should have already been recreated in Challenge 2)
 1. The next step ensures that the [Dimension].[Date] table is current by executing the [Integration].[PopulateDateDimensionForYear] in Synapse SQL Pool